almondheil/py-note/README.md

 - `%APPDATA\note\config` (on Windows)

     Note: I do not own any Windows machines to test this on.
-If something breaks, filing an issue is the best way to get me to fix it.
+If something breaks, filing an issue or creating a pull request is the best way to make sure it gets fixed.

 - `$XDG_CONFIG_HOME/note/config`

 - `$HOME/.config/note/config`

-The utility file **must** contain a line telling the program the location of your notes directory (`note_dir`), and may also contain other directives.
+The config file **must** contain a line telling the program the location of your notes directory (`note_dir`), and may also contain other directives.
 An example config file appears below.

 ```
 # Directory where notes are stored
-note_dir = /home/<username>/Notes
+note_dir = $HOME/Notes
 # File extension for created notes (default: .txt)
 extension = .md
 # Editor for notes (default: vi)